Pomacea maculata: North America

 Established populations exist in Florida, Georgia, and Texas.

 In Florida, Georgia, and Texas, initially the occurrences of Pomacea maculata were incorrectly identified as Pomacea canaliculata.
-Subsequent genetic testing confirmed that specimens collected in Florida, Georgia, and Texas were indeed Pomacea maculata.
+Subsequent genetic testing identified the specimens collected in Florida, Georgia, and Texas as Pomacea maculata.

 Byers et al. (2013) predicted potential range of this species in the Southeastern United States.
 They indicated that the minimum temperature in the coldest months and maximum amount of precipitation in the warmest months are the best predictors.

 Asia

 In Taiwan, where golden apple snails were introduced in Asia, Pomacea maculata may be misidentified as Pomacea canaliculata.
 Pomacea maculata is also widespread in Singapore.